-Arts & Sciences or Global Health - King's College London -King's College London
+Global Health, Liberal Arts & Sciences -King's College London

 Students wishing to take a more specific focus can choose the Global Health track offered by the university.
-Students participating in this track is required to take the Global Health & Social Medicine modules during their time abroad and are given priority for these classes.
+Students participating in this track are required to take both the Global Health & Social Medicine modules during their time abroad and are given priority for these classes.
 Students will then select two additional modules from the Arts & Sciences catalog to accompany their Global Health modules.

 Students must have a minimum grade point average of 3.30.